GuduleLapointe/w4os/INSTALLATION.md

       git repository address.
 Select GitLab as Remote Repository Host if taken from git.magiiic.com
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Visit OpenSim settings page and setup grid info and database connection
+3. Visit OpenSimulator settings page and setup grid info and database connection
-4. Visit admin OpenSim status page to see status
+4. Visit admin OpenSimulator status page to see status

 ### Dependencies